christophra/ccdlab/README.md

   * **libftdi1** (For thorlabs linear stage, etc)
     * on a debian based system: ``sudo apt-get install libftdi1-2``

-The following Python packages are necessary in order to run the system:
+The following Python packages are necessary in order to run the system (assuming Python 3):

   * **basic modules**
     * ``pip install --user numpy matplotlib``